World Trade Center (1973–2001)

 The World Trade Center, a symbol of New York City and a major economic center, was the target of several major crime and terrorist incidents, including a fire on February 12, 1975; a bombing on February 26, 1993; and a bank robbery on January 14, 1998.
 On September 11, 2001, al-Qaeda-affiliated hijackers flew two Boeing 767 jets, one into each of the Twin Towers, seventeen minutes apart; between 16,400 and 18,000 people were in the Twin Towers when they were struck.
 The fires from the impacts were intensified by the planes' burning jet fuel, which, along with the initial damage to the buildings' structural columns, ultimately caused both towers to collapse.
-The attacks killed 2,606 people in and around the towers, as well as all 147 on board the two aircraft (not including the 10 hijackers).
+The attacks killed 2,606 people in and around the towers, as well as all 157 on board the two aircraft (including the 10 hijackers).
 Falling debris from the towers, combined with fires in several surrounding buildings that were initiated by falling debris, led to the partial or complete collapse of all the WTC complex's buildings, including 7 World Trade Center, and caused catastrophic damage to 10 other large structures in the surrounding area.

 The cleanup and recovery process at the World Trade Center site took eight months, during which the remains of the other buildings were demolished.
 On May 30, 2002, the last piece of WTC steel was ceremonially removed.
 A new World Trade Center complex is being built with six new skyscrapers and several other buildings, many of which are complete.
 A memorial and museum to those killed in the attacks, a new rapid transit hub, and an elevated park have opened.
 The memorial features two square reflecting pools in the center marking where the Twin Towers stood.
 One World Trade Center, the tallest building in the Western Hemisphere at 1776 ft and the lead building for the new complex, completed construction in May 2013 and opened in November 2014.